 A bone marrow transplant is an extremely complex procedure that involves careful planning and consideration.
 However, for many patients, it is a life-saving procedure when conducted on time and as needed.
-Stem cell transplant or hematopoietic cell transplantation (HCT) is the other terms for bone marrow transplantation.
+Stem cell transplant or hematopoietic cell transplantation (HCT) is the other term for bone marrow transplantation.
 The objective of this Bone Marrow Transplant Cost Guide is to present information pertaining to the costs associated with this procedure that helps treat a variety of conditions

 In this procedure, the specialists replace the damaged bone marrow cells in the body of the patient with healthy cells.
 The healthy cells may come from the patient’s own body (autologous stem cells transplant) or from a donor (allogeneic stem cells transplant).